Lukeino/Lukeino/README.md

-# Hello, traveler.
-This is my GitHub profile 🖥️
+# Greetings, traveler.
+Welcome to my GitHub profile! 🖥️

 My name is **Luca** and I am a **Computer Science and Technologies for Software Production student**.